kismetwireless/kismet/docs/dev/log_kismet.md

 The packet capture endpoint allows basic filtering and time-slicing of the packets recorded by Kismet.

 The `filter` options in the command dictionary are treated as logical `AND` statements:  To match a packet, the packet must match *all* of the filter options passed in the command dictionary.
+In other words, a filter by time, datasource, and type, would *only* return packets within that time range, from that datasource, and of that type.

 Filter options: